The PPT Looking after cinemas heritage

 Much of the equipment tracked down by the PPT has been in need of restoration.
 Teams of enthusiasts with appropriate knowledge and skills have undertaken this.
 Restoration has been undertaken on the "workdays", regularly held at the Trust's regional centres.
 Individual members in their own homes or workshops have tackled other jobs.
 Restoration is an on-going process.
 There are always opportunities for members to play a part in it.
 They do not have to have engineering skills; the most valued contributions are enthusiasm and commitment!

 The Trust has arranged visits to significant sites in Britain and Europe.
 In some cases, this has given new members their first opportunity to see what actually happens inside a projection suite.
-Notable sites visited include the projection box at the Odeon, Leicester Square, the splendidly restored 1911 Electric Palace, Harwich, the National Museum of Photography, Film and Television, Bradford, the Belgian Film Archive, the Cinematheque Francais, Paris and the National Film Archive.
+Notable sites visited include the projection box at the Odeon Leicester Sq (London), the splendidly restored 1911 Electric Palace, Harwich, the National Museum of Photography, Film and Television, Bradford, the Belgian Film Archive, the Cinematheque Francais, Paris and the National Film Archive.

 The PPT preserves not only equipment but also the documentation relating to it: manufacturers' catalogues, operating and service manuals, etc. In 1986 all this material was transferred to the Archives' computer database to facilitate finding any item required by members and bona fide researchers.